Most teams use the Meta Ad Library the wrong way.

 | Proof type | Social proof used | Named testimonials, logos, stats, before/after |

-- Which hook types dominate your competitive landscape
+- Which hook types dominate your landscape

 - Whether competitors lead with outcomes or problem framing